How to Avoid Auto Accidents in WV Construction Work Zones

-On average, 754 people die each year in accidents that occur within construction zones, according to the National Safety Council.
+Over 750 people die each year in auto accidents that occur within work zones, according to the National Safety Council.
 This scary statistic also represents a 29% increase in construction zone crashes over the last 11 years.
-Construction zone areas in West Virginia present a serious risk to you, your loved ones, and construction workers daily.
-Fortunately, you can help prevent these dangerous accidents from happening by following these 9 practices for safe driving in construction zones.
+Construction work zone areas in West Virginia present a serious risk to you, your loved ones, and construction workers daily.
+Fortunately, you can help prevent these dangerous accidents from happening by driving defensively, which includes following the 9 tips below.

 1. Maintain A Safe Distance Between Cars